thycotic/sdk-documentation/README.md

     - tss:RuleName: the name of the rule you created in Secret Server
     - tss:RuleKey:  the pre-shared key you generated for the rule
     - tss:ResetToken: This is a string value used to reinitialize the SDK.
 It can be anything, and changing it will cause the client to reinitialize and reregister itself
+    - tss:SecretServerSdkConfigDirectory: Optional parameter to specify the directory for the SDK to store encrypted configuration files
+    - tss:SecretServerSdkKeyDirectory: Optional parameter to specify the directory for the SDK to store the key file used to encrypt the configuration files
 - Scroll to
     ```xml
           <system.webServer>